 The Work Opportunity Tax Credit (WOTC) is a hiring credit.
 It is available to your restaurant business for hiring individuals from certain targeted groups who have faced barriers to employment.

 WOTC incentivizes workplace diversity and facilitates access to good jobs for American workers.
 Approximately 20 to 30% of employees in the restaurant industry are eligible and the average credit is around $1,300.
 You can take this credit year after year, so this can add up to significant dollars to your restaurant on an ongoing basis.
-WOTC is scheduled to expire on December 31, 2020, however, it has been around since 1996, and has been renewed several times.
+WOTC is authorized through December 31, 2025.

 WOTC Targeted Groups